anngroong/podcasts/content/episode/307-michael-goorjian-amerikatsi-armenian-cinema-oscars-shortlist-2024-film-arts.md

 * Amerikatsi: Motifs, Aspects and Character of the Film
 * Goorjian’s Style, Influences, and Interests
 * The Oscar Shortlisting journey
-* Bedros & Asbed Afterthoughts on the Covnersation
+* Bedros & Asbed Afterthoughts on the Conversation

 Episode 307 | Recorded: February 5, 2024
 """